-A: Individual such as a farmer or gardener, for-profit organizations and small businesses, Federal agencies, Tribal governments, state governments, Institutions of Higher Education (IHEs) including extension programs, and foreign applicants are not eligible to apply for a CCFWR Project.
+A: Individuals such as a farmer or gardener, for-profit organizations and small businesses, Federal agencies, state governments, Institutions of Higher Education (IHEs) including extension programs, and foreign applicants are not eligible to apply for a CCFWR Project.
 It is important to note that non-eligible entities can be partners on a project.

 Q: Can Individuals apply?

 A: No. Individuals such as a farmer, gardener, etc. are not eligible to apply for the CCFWR Project.
 USDA offers a variety of funding opportunities to help farmers, ranchers, and forest landowners finance their businesses.
 Please visit www.farmers.gov/fund for information about programs that individuals are eligible for.